 Tour de France race20 March 2018

 With a history of more than 100 years, Le Tour de France is currently the world’s most famous multiple-stage bicycle race.
-As the name suggests, it is a cycling competition held in France and although it’s also the most difficult in the world, it attracts the best riders on the international bike riding stage.
+As the name suggests, it is a cycling competition held in France, among other available sports at MoPlay, and although it’s also the most difficult in the world, it attracts the best riders on the international bike riding stage.

 Along with the Giro d’Italia and the Vuelta a España, the Tour de France is one of Europe’s Grand Tours, being a multi-week race with daily stages.
 To be more precise, it consists of 21 daylong stages that take place annually over a three-week period in July.
 Out of the three renowned races, the Tour de France is the oldest and most prestigious when it comes to the points accrued to racers, and that is why riders from all over the world attend the event each year.